Restoration of the Great Silk Road

 The referenced transport corridor will link India, Pakistan, Iran, Azerbaijan, Russia, and Northern Europe.
 Azerbaijan's strategic position, boasting land borders with both Russia and Iran, profoundly influences the advancement of trilateral regional collaboration.
 Specifically, Azerbaijan is emerging as a crucial transport and logistics center situated at the intersection of these transcontinental corridors, strategically positioned in the heart of Eurasia.

 The infrastructure along the segment of the transport and logistics corridor traversing Azerbaijan has undergone substantial modernization, positioning the country as a pivotal link between the northern and southern regions of the Eurasian continent.
-Notable enhancements include the expanded capacity of the Baku Trade Seaport, the reconstruction of the Alat-Astara highway, and the construction of a new railway bridge connecting Iran and Azerbaijan.
-These developments have significantly augmented Azerbaijan's transit capabilities and elevated its international standing.
+Key infrastructure upgrades include the expansion of Baku International Trade Seaport’s cargo capacity, the reconstruction of the Alat-Astara highway, and the commissioning of the new toll highway “Baku-Guba-Russian Federation border”.
+Additionally, the Khanoba customs checkpoint at the Russian border has increased its throughput capacity, and a new railway bridge has been constructed between Azerbaijan and Iran.
+These developments have significantly strengthened Azerbaijan’s transit role and enhanced its international standing in global logistics.

 Our country is actively engaged in the establishment of the North-South International Transport Corridor.
 The railway line of this corridor passing through Azerbaijan spans 511 km in length.
 Crucially, the railway segment stretching from the Azerbaijan-Russia border to the Azerbaijan-Iran border, a key component of this corridor, is now operational.
 A trilateral meeting focused on the development of the North-South Transport Corridor took place in Baku on September 9, 2022, resulting in the signing of the Baku Declaration.
-According to this agreement, the involved parties (Azerbaijan, Russia, and Iran) committed to implementing measures aimed at increasing cargo transportation along both the Northern and Southern corridors to a volume of 15 million tons.
+According to this agreement, the involved parties (Azerbaijan, Russia, and Iran) committed to implementing measures aimed at increasing cargo transportation along the North-South corridor to a volume of 15 million tons.

 On May 17, 2023, on the sidelines of the Kazan Forum, a loan agreement was signed between the Russian Federation and the Islamic Republic of Iran on Russia’s financing the construction of the Rasht-Astara railway line, the missing segment of the corridor.